xbeat/Machine-Learning/README.md

 Knowledge graphs are structured representations of information that capture relationships between entities.
 They form the backbone of many modern information systems, enabling efficient data retrieval and inference.
 In this presentation, we'll explore how to work with knowledge graphs using Python.

+## Strategies for Handling Imbalanced Datasets

+Understanding Class Imbalance

+The fundamental challenge in imbalanced datasets occurs when one class significantly outnumbers others, leading to biased model predictions.
+This slide demonstrates how to identify and quantify imbalance ratios in classification problems using Python's scientific computing tools.

 ## Python Lists vs Tuples When to Use Which

 Introduction to Python Lists and Tuples